On Me (Lil Baby song)

-"On Me" is a song by American rapper Lil Baby, released together with another song, "Errbody", on December 4, 2020, a day after his 26th birthday.
-The song was produced by Chi Chi and Evrgrn.
-The official remix of the song with rapper Megan Thee Stallion was released on April 27, 2021.
+"On Me" is a song by American rapper Lil Baby, released alongside "Errbody", on December 4, 2020, a day after his 26th birthday.
+The song was written alongside producers Chi Chi and Evrgrn.
+The official remix of the song with fellow American rapper-songwriter Megan Thee Stallion was released on April 27, 2021.

 Background and composition

 After a snippet of the song was teased on Instagram, Lil Baby confirmed the release of the song on his birthday.
 Presumably, the song was dedicated to his girlfriend Jayda Cheaves.
 Tom Breihan of Stereogum has called the song a "triumphant victory-lap track".

 Music video

 The music video was released alongside the single.
 It was directed by Keemotion, and co-directed by Lil Baby.
 The video shows "expensive rides" with the rapper and his friends; Baby travels with them and is seen on a private jet, jet skiing and cruising on a yacht.

 Remix

 In March 2021, Lil Baby revealed on social media the possibility of a remix of "On Me" featuring a female artist.
 On April 27, 2021, the remix was released alongside a music video, as a collaboration with Megan Thee Stallion.